 SCHOLARSHIP PROGRAMME

 The Taliban government has banned women from attending university in Afghanistan, and female graduates can no longer work.
 Emigrating is virtually impossible and would present a huge financial burden.
-Student Airlift Afghanistan brings female students from Afghanistan to Germany so that they can study computer science here.
+Students without Borders brings female students from Afghanistan to Germany so that they can study computer science here.

 computer-reisegepaeck_web-c-bild-von-freepik.jpg